ritaeperjesi/rg/readMe.md

 ## To run the code:

+### Environment:
+I have a Windows laptop, PyCharm 2022.3.2, Python interpreter 3.7.

 1. Open the project in Pycharm!
 2. In the terminal you have to download the discord libary by typing: pip install discord.py